maxgamertyper/MyBoplMods/README.md

 [![Downloads](https://img.shields.io/badge/downloads-135%2C942-blue?style=for-the-badge)](https://thunderstore.io/c/bopl-battle/p/maxgamertyper1/)
 ![Status Passive Maintenance](https://img.shields.io/badge/status-passive%20maintenance-green?style=for-the-badge)

 **Impact and Outreach:** My 11 mods contribute to the modding community in a very major way.
 The amount of mods on thunderstore *widley considered the modding community* total 261, accounting for my 11 mods that is ~4.2% of the total mod count.
 Through these 261 mods, there have been 2,791,372 total downloads, my mods account for 135,942 of these downloads or roughly 5%.
-Thus, my mods have contributed a very large impact to the community and user's genuinley enjoy them.
+Thus, my mods have contributed a very large impact to the community and users genuinley enjoy them.

 **Architecture:** Developed using C# and Harmony bytecode patching to hook into the Unity game engine's runtime loop and manipulate the game's CIL (Common Intermediate Language) through BepInEx.